popstarfreas/DG-TS/docs/FAQ/ServernGamemodes.md

 <a name="Hardcore-Zombies"></a>

-Hardcore Zombies, hardcore zombies gives more XP and DP but, if you get hit you die instantly, HP Chests are replaced with Life Chests(buy life so you won't die instantly when you get hit), you can join hardcore zombies by doing `/j z -hc` in the gamemodes lobby.
+Hardcore Zombies, hardcore zombies gives more XP and DP but, if you get hit you die instantly, HP Chests are replaced with Life Chests (buy life so you won't die instantly when you get hit), you can join hardcore zombies by doing `/j z -hc` in the gamemodes lobby.

-Protected Lobbies(Formerly Private Lobbies), basically a private version of the public lobby, only invited people can join.
+Protected Lobbies (formerly Private Lobbies), basically a private version of the public lobby, only invited people can join.
 You can create a protected lobby by doing `/j z -p` in the gamemodes lobby.

-Private Lobbies(Formerly Custom Lobbies), a lobby you can customize, changing the arena, amount of HP, etc., they are automatically private.
+Private Lobbies (formerly Custom Lobbies), a lobby you can customize, changing the arena, amount of HP, etc., they are automatically private.
 You can't use this type of lobby for gaining DP or XP.
 You can create a private lobby by doing `/j z -c` in the gamemodes lobby to join.

 > Q: How can I join my friend?
 >
-> A: You can't.
+> A: They must invite you first.

 > Q: How can I invite my friend?
 >